-Also ask students to write each of their predictions on a separate Post-it Note and place their answers on the class posters labeled "Mixture A," "Mixture B," and "Mixture C."
+Also ask students to share their predictions on a sticky note on the each of the displays "Mixture A," "Mixture B," and "Mixture C."

 After everyone has written their responses, hand out your actual recipe (either Blackline Master 4 or 5, depending on which recipe you used).
 Ask: